 - Moms Demand Action will be hosting many in-person and virtual events; search on their website for your specific state.

-- Additionally, there are marches taking place on June 11th in Ann Arbor, Detroit, Oxford, and Waterford through March For Our Lives.
+- Additionally, there are some marches that may take place through March For Our Lives.

-- Moms Demand Action is also hosting virtual Be SMART presentations this month to help adults learn more about the importance of safe gun storage.
+- Moms Demand Action hosts virtual Be SMART presentations to help adults learn more about the importance of safe gun storage.